ietf/id-guidelines/README.md

 subsequent updates must increment the version number by one.

-If the I-D is submitted as XML (which is highly recommended), the name and version of the document will be declared in the “value” attribute of a [“seriesInfo” element](https://www.rfc-editor.org/rfc/rfc7991.html#section-2.47).
+If the I-D is submitted as XML (which is highly recommended), the name and version of the document will be declared in the "value" attribute of a ["seriesInfo" element](https://www.rfc-editor.org/rfc/rfc7991.html#section-2.47).
 The filename submitted must have a `.xml` extension.

-If the I-D is submitted as plain text (which is not recommended), the name and version will appear on the document’s first page, and the filename submitted must must have a `.txt` extension.
+If the I-D is submitted as plain text (which is not recommended), the name and version will appear on the document's first page, and the filename submitted must must have a `.txt` extension.

-A popular convention is that an individual submission seeking adoption by a working group will include the working group’s acronym just after the second component.
-For example, a person or group identified as “authors” seeking to get a document about “specific-subject” adopted by the “wgname” working group might choose the name `draft-authors-wgname-specific-subject`, and submit the file `draft-authors-wgname-specific-subject-00.xml`.
+A popular convention is that an individual submission seeking adoption by a working group will include the working group's acronym just after the second component.
+For example, a person or group identified as "authors" seeking to get a document about "specific-subject" adopted by the "wgname" working group might choose the name `draft-authors-wgname-specific-subject`, and submit the file `draft-authors-wgname-specific-subject-00.xml`.
 If the document is later adopted by the working group, the authors will usually create a new I-D